 Class Size and Cancellations

-- NASRO requires a minimum of 15 attendees to hold a Basic, Advanced, Supervisor/Management Course, School Security Officer, or School CPTED course and a minimum of 20 for the AMHT-SRO course.
+- NASRO requires a minimum of 15 attendees to hold all courses except the AMHT course which requires a minimum of 20.

 - Any course not reaching the minimum registration 10 business days prior to the start of the course will be canceled.